Trubisky comes off bench as Steelers stun Brady, Bucs 20-18

 INJURIES

 Tampa Bay: Tight end Cameron Brate left on a stretcher late in the third quarter after getting tackled by Pittsburgh linebacker Myles Jack following a 6-yard catch.
-Brate was able to move all of his extremities, giving a thumbs up to his teammates as he was carted to the locker room.

-Pittsburgh: Jack left in the fourth quarter with a left leg issue after tackling WR Chris Godwin following a short gain. … CB James Pierre left in the fourth quarter after slamming into Godwin while attempting to break up a pass.
+Buccaneers head coach Todd Bowles said Brate is dealing with a neck injury.

 UP NEXT